-Since 2009, the hospitality team has greeted patrons, provided business referrals or directions, assisted in finding lost children or vehicles, and more.
-As the acting eyes and ears of the district, ambassadors will kindly notify patrons of quality of life violations such as smoking, scooting or biking on the promenade, sleeping on public property, and filming without a permit.
+Since 2009, the Downtown Santa Monica Hospitality Ambassadors have greeted patrons, provided business referrals or directions, assisted in finding lost children or vehicles, and more.
+As the acting eyes and ears of the district, ambassadors will kindly notify patrons of quality of life violations such as smoking, scooting or biking on the Third Street Promenade, sleeping on public property, and filming without a permit.

 All interactions are recorded and reviewed regularly to maintain the quality of service this essential program provides.

-All interactions are recorded and reviewed regularly to maintain a high quality of service.

 The Downtown Santa Monica Maintenance Program provides round-the-clock cleaning of district streets, sidewalks, parking structures and alleyways.
 The custodial and power washing services, made possible by property assessments, have had an immense impact on the public perception of downtown.